Welcome to Hailo's Developer Zone

 The HailoRT supports Python, C and C++ APIs.

-The Hailo Software Suite combines the Compiler and the run time environment into one easy-to-use environment.
+The Hailo AI Software Suite combines the Compiler and the run time environment into one easy-to-use environment.

 This is the most recommended way to get started with Hailo, offering a one-stop-shop for all the Hailo tools in one docker/environment.